Haydon Roberts: Derby (loan)

 On 9 July 2022, Roberts joined EFL League One club Derby County on loan for the 2022–23 season.
 He scored his first goal for Derby and first ever in a league game on 12 November, heading home from a Conor Hourihane corner in the 3–1 away win over MK Dons.
 For reward for scoring the goal, Roberts bizarrely received a mug from head coach Paul Warne.
 Under Warne, Roberts played in central defence for Derby and stated Roberts was "his kind of player" and hinted interest at wanting Roberts to stay at Pride Park beyond his loan spell.
 Roberts scored two goals in 44 appearances as Derby fell short of the League One play-offs.

 Bristol City

 On 14 June 2023, it was announced that Roberts had signed a three-year deal with Championship side Bristol City, officially joining on 1 July 2023.
 He made his debut on 9 August in the EFL Cup second round fixture against League One outfit Oxford United at Ashton Gate.
 Roberts started the match and set up Harry Cornick's opening goal and went on to assist Jason Knight's second goal of the evening in the 5–1 victory.
 Three days later, he made his Championship debut, coming on as a 76th-minute substitute away at Millwall as Bristol City went on to score a 90+4th minute winner with a Matty James strike to score the only goal of the game.

+Reading

+On 21 January 2026, EFL League One club Reading announced the signing of Roberts from Bristol City on a contract until 30 June 2028 for an undisclosed fee.
+On 24 January, Roberts scored a debut goal in a 2-2 draw at home to Barnsley.